 Have your child draw a Winter scene on their paper example snowman, polar bear, forest, etc…

 After they draw their Winter scene have them complete the project in one of the ways listed below:

 Here are your two options: 1.
 Paint 100 snowflakes on their paper or if you want a challenge 2.
 Have your child make 100 small snowflakes using scissors and white paper then glue them on the paper.
 This will take a little time but comes out really nice.
 You can also add a little glitter to make them sparkle.

 Have your child draw a large apple on their paper or oak tag.
 Fill in the apple with red M&Ms.

-100 small pieces of paper or small sticky notes required.
+100 small pieces of paper or small sticky notes are required.

-In this project kids with not only complete their 100th day of school assignment, but they will also practice their Math facts!
+In this project kids with not only complete their 100th day of a school assignment, but they will also practice their math facts!

 Have your child draw 100 in bubble letter form on their large paper or oaktag.
-On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (example 50 +50=100, 110-10=100 etc…)
+On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (for example 50 +50=100, 110-10=100, etc…)